camlinke/wordcount/part1_revision.md

-# Build and Deploy a Flask App in Thirty Minutes: Part 1 (Setup)
+# Flask by Example - Part 1: Project Setup

 Welcome!
 Today we're going to build an app with a simple text box that you enter in a webpage and it processes and displays a count of how many times each word appears on the page (or twitter stream).
 In part one, we'll set up a local development environment and then deploy both a staging environment and a production environment on Heroku.
 In part two, we'll be doing a bunch of backend processing to count the words of a web page so we’ll implement a request queue that will do the actual processing of the words.